Strategy for future public sector consultancy at TECH

 1. Improve collaboration and thus task solution

-2. Maintain and expand the principle that existing research competencies are identified and involved in relevant governmental tasks across agreements, central units, and institutes, and that the contribution is financially compensated for time spent.
+2. Maintain and expand the principle that existing research competencies are identified and involved in relevant governmental tasks across agreements, central units, and departments, and that the contribution is financially compensated for time spent.